nlclark216/Anisongs-Capstone/documentation/anisongs_API_docs.md

     "message": "Bad Request",
     "errors": {
       "email": "Invalid email",
+      "email": "Email is required",
       "username": "Username is required",
       "firstName": "First Name is required",
-      "lastName": "Last Name is required"
+      "lastName": "Last Name is required",
-    }
+      "city": "City is required",
+      "state": "State is required",
+      "country": "Please select a country",
+      "profilePic": "Profile image must be in JPG, JPEG, or PNG format", }
   }
   ```